AthiraThulasi/Automation-Testing-/README.md

 # Project Overview

-This repository contains an automation testing framework developed using Selenium WebDriver and Java.
-The framework is designed for testing web applications and includes scripts for functional, regression, and end-to-end testing.
+This project is about automating various features of the Best Buy website using Selenium WebDriver and Java.
+It focuses on ensuring reliable testing for critical functionalities like login, product search, adding items to the cart, and checkout.
 ## Features

-Built with the Page Object Model (POM) design pattern for scalability and maintainability.
+Developed using the Page Object Model (POM) design pattern for scalability and maintainability.
-Supports cross-browser testing (e.g., Chrome, Firefox).
+Automates workflows for key Best Buy features:
+Login
+Product search
+Adding items to the cart
+Checking out
-Integrated with testing frameworks like TestNG for managing test execution.
+Integrated with TestNG for test execution and reporting.
-Utilizes explicit waits for handling dynamic web elements.
-Generates detailed test execution reports.

 ## Tech Stack
 Programming Language: Java